-Although the States and Territories have different legislation and policies relating to the adoption of Indigenous children, the prevailing view is that, where possible, these children should be adopted by Indigenous people so as to maintain their cultural integrity.
-However, such an option may not always be available, and Indigenous children may then be adopted by other families.
+However, such options may not always be available, and Indigenous children may then be adopted by other families.
 In Western Australia and Victoria, legislation permits the birth parents to specify the type of adoptive family for their child.

-In 1998-99 there were only three Indigenous children adopted in Australia and all were adopted by non-Indigenous parents.
-These three children were all female (Table 18).
-Since 1991-92, the proportion of Indigenous children adopted by non-Indigenous families has fluctuated with no real trend apparent (Table 19).
+In 1999-00 there were only two Indigenous children adopted in Australia-both by Indigenous parents (Table 18).
+Since 1991-92, the number of Indigenous children adopted in accordance with the Aboriginal Child Placement Principle has fluctuated with no real trend apparent (Table 18).

-Table 18: Adoptions of Indigenous children by sex of adopted child, relationship to and Indigenous status of adoptive parents^(a), 1998-99
+Table 18: Indigenous adoptions by relationship to adoptive parents and Indigenous status of adoptive parents, 1991-92 to 1999-00